Teruellab/ERKmodel_v1/README.md

 - remaining files are related to spreadsheet update functionality: if you want to change default model equations or parameters, you can make the changes in "ERK reactions.xlsx", then run (in the MATLAB command line)

-    updateModel('Erk reactions.xlsx'); % this will update the core model files.
+    `updateModel('Erk reactions.xlsx'); % this will update the core model files`

-  Note: there are known issues with this functionality for versions of MATLAB prior to R2015b.
+  Note: there are known issues with the updateModel functionality for versions of MATLAB prior to R2015b.